 Content is King and Not all Content Should be VRA slideshow of still images doesn’t make a movie and in our experience, putting a VR label on content not created for the medium or useful within the medium has limited value.
 Head of Stanford’s VR lab, Jeremy Bailenson put it best when he said: “Most things don’t work in VR.
 If you show me 20 ideas, I’ll say 19 of them would be better in another medium.”
 For VR to truly make sense to a business and deliver a return, the content must be considered, ideally be of high quality and be inherently useful.
 We’ve talked before about VR coming into its own when virtual experiences are able to make real: Things that are too far away to be experienced first hand

 Things that are too large, expensive or complex to model

-- Yulio clients create simple VR experiences every day to show a vision of something complex and expensive to model.
+- Yulio clients are creating VR content every day to show a vision of something complex and expensive to model.
 When environments, new products or new buildings can be created and experienced virtually before a single prototype has been created or brick has been laid, there are opportunities for businesses to generate considerable returns from their investment in the virtual.

 - The automotive industry has put VR through its paces in several excellent ways such as using the technology to take potential customers through impossibly exhilarating experiences in virtual high-performance cars to wet their appetites to buy.